Skip to main content

 Our sites score near-perfect 100/100 speed ratings on Google's own testing tools.
 When Google sees a site that loads instantly, is mobile-perfect, and has clean code, it rewards that site with higher visibility.

-This is your "unfair advantage."
-You aren't just building a brochure; you are building a high-performance engine designed to rank in the Map Pack.
+That's your "unfair advantage."
+You aren't just building a brochure—you're building a high-performance engine designed to rank in the Map Pack.

 Quality Over Quantity: The "Solution Shopper"

-There is one final reason to own your site: the quality of the customer.
+There's one more reason to own your site that doesn't get talked about enough: the quality of the customer.

 The Angi Customer is often a "Price Shopper."
 They went to a comparison site specifically to find the cheapest bid.
-They are looking for a deal, not a relationship.
+They're looking for a deal, not a relationship.

 The Organic Customer is a "Solution Shopper."
 They searched for a problem ("emergency pipe repair"), found your local business, read your reviews, and visited your site.
-They’ve already met you digitally.
-They trust you before they even dial the phone.
+They've already met you digitally.
+They trust you before they even pick up the phone.

 Industry data consistently shows that organic leads have a significantly higher close rate than purchased leads.
 You don't need 50 bad leads to make a living.
 You need 5 good ones.